DSchau/gatsby-source-github/README.md

 ### The algorithm

 The algorithm is quite simple.
-It'll descend through the tree/returned structure, and if it finds an `edges` parameter will use the parent of that as the node name.
-For instance, in the above example, `githubIssue` will be the node name, and `allGithubIssues` will be the way to query against all nodes.
+It'll descend through the tree/returned structure, and if it finds an `edges` key will use the parent of that as the node name.
+For instance, in the above `repository` example, `githubIssue` will be the node name, and `allGithubIssues` will be the way to query against all nodes.
+In the `viewer` example the node name will be `githubViewer`.

 All fields in the node that are queried against in the Github GraphQL query are available to be queried with Gatsby.
-For example, in the above example, `id`, `author` (and subfields), `bodyHTML`, etc. are available to be queried against.
+For example, in the `repository` example above, `id`, `author` (and subfields), `bodyHTML`, etc. are available to be queried against.

 [github-api]: https://developer.github.com/v4/
 [explorer]: https://developer.github.com/v4/explorer/